NateJacobs/User-Activation-Email/readme.txt

 == Changelog ==

-= 1.3.0 =
+= 1.2.3 =
-* Add a redirect after registration to the home page.
+* Fix incorrect URL encoding of query string.

 = 1.2.2 =
 * Fix errant error message displaying on log in screen for some users